-The maximum period of paid post-natal leave available in Mexico is six weeks, paid at a high income-related level.
-Attendance at ECEC is compulsory from four years of age, but there is no entitlement for younger children.
-So there is a substantial gap of nearly four years between the end of leave and an ECEC entitlement.
-There is no information on levels of attendance at formal services for children under three years, but for children over three years attendance is just below the OECD average.
+The maximum period of paid post-natal leave available in Mexico is ten weeks, paid at a high income-related level.
+Attendance at ECEC is compulsory from three years of age, but there is no entitlement for younger children.
+So for many cases there is a substantial gap of nearly three years between the end of leave and an ECEC entitlement.
+There is no complete information on levels of attendance at formal services for children under three years, but for children over three years attendance is just below the OECD average.
 For actual attendance levels, see 'relationship between leave and ECEC entitlements' on cross-country comparisons page.

-3. Changes in policy since April 2016 (including proposals currently under discussion)
+3. Changes in policy since April 2017 (including proposals currently under discussion)